Keiko Orrall

-Keiko Matsudo Orrall is an American Republican politician, formerly a member of the Massachusetts House of Representatives for the 12th Bristol district, which includes Berkley, Ward 3 – Precinct B and Ward 4 in Taunton, Lakeville, and Precincts 2, 4 and 5 of Middleborough.
+Keiko Matsudo Orrall is an American politician.
+She served as a member of the Massachusetts House of Representatives for the 12th Bristol district, which includes Berkley, Ward 3 – Precinct B and Ward 4 in Taunton, Lakeville, and Precincts 2, 4 and 5 of Middleborough.
 On February 13, 2018, she announced that she would not seek reelection and instead run for Treasurer of the Commonwealth of Massachusetts.
 In doing so, she became the first Asian-American woman to seek constitutional office in Massachusetts.

 She is a former member of the Republican National Committee, serving as the National Committeewoman of the Massachusetts Republican Party.

 Early life

 Orrall is Japanese American and was born in Cincinnati, Ohio.
 Her father is from Hawaii and her mother is from Indiana.
 She went to Walnut Hills High School.
 She graduated from Smith College with a Bachelor of Arts degree.
 While attending Smith, she met her husband, Norman, who was studying at the University of Massachusetts at Amherst.
 They have two grown children and currently reside in Lakeville, Massachusetts.

 Before being elected to the Massachusetts legislature, Orrall worked as a public school teacher and had served on a School Needs Study Committee and was elected to the Lakeville Finance Committee.

 Orrall is a strong supporter of the military and talks about the influence of many family members who served in the military.
 Two of her uncles served in the all Japanese American 442nd Infantry Regiment of the United States Army during World War II and were awarded Purple Hearts.